-The ideal soil pH is 6.5 but red currants can be grown in a wider neutral to acidic pH range.
+The ideal soil pH range is 6.2 to 6.5 but red currants can be grown in a wider neutral to acidic pH range.

-Established plants only need regular watering up to the point of harvest, after which their active growth stops and they don’t need extra water unless there’s an extended drought.
+Established plants only need regular watering up to the point of harvest, after which their active growth stops and they only need additional water during periods of extended drought.
 Deep drip irrigation works best for their shallow roots.

 Temperature and Humidity

 Red currants are winter-hardy, however, their bloom in the early spring makes them susceptible to late frosts.
-They don’t do well in temperatures above 85 degrees F.
+They don’t do well in temperatures above 85 degrees Fahrenheit.

 The combination of a warm, humid climate with poor air circulation makes them especially susceptible to powdery mildew.

 Red currants are heavy nitrogen feeders.
-Fertilize the plants in the early spring with one quarter to one third pound complete fertilizer (10-10-10 or 12-12-12) in a circle around each plant.
+Fertilize the plants in the early spring with one quarter to one third pound complete fertilizer in a circle around each plant.
 Also give the plants an extra nitrogen boost by scattering composted manure around the plants.

 Types of Red Currants

 - ‘Red Lake’ is a popular cultivar with large, flavorful, juicy berries.
-It is susceptible to mildew and does not have good tolerance of late spring frosts.
+It is susceptible to mildew and does not tolerate late spring frosts.